Searching ...

 Cost of living in Pennsylvania

-Pennsylvania’s average cost of living is slightly lower than the national average, coming in at about 5% under based on Sperling’s Best Places Index.
-The MERIC cost of living index agrees, placing Pennsylvania in the 29th position as of late 2021.
-It estimated residents pay $44,650 per year to live here, combining the average housing, health care, food, and utility costs.
+Pennsylvania’s average cost of living is slightly lower than the national average, coming in at about 4% under based on Sperling’s Best Places Index.
+The MERIC cost of living index agrees, placing Pennsylvania’s cost of living smack dab in the middle at 25 in the first quarter of 2024.
+It is estimated a single adult needs $45,651 per year to live here, combining the average housing, health care, food, and utility costs.
+Actual expenditures will vary based on where you move to in Pennsylvania and your lifestyle.

 The higher costs were in transportation, health care, and miscellaneous.
-Overall, housing came in 19% below average, but that will vary greatly depending on where you live in the state.
+Overall, housing costs came in 20% below average, but that will vary greatly depending on where you live in the state.
+The good news is Pennsylvania has many affordable cities, especially for their housing costs.
+For example, the July 2024 average home price in Philadelphia was $215,000, but it was $325,000 in Lancaster.

 Job market status in Pennsylvania

-Pennsylvania’s overall job market doesn’t look like the brightest.
-It had a 4% unemployment rate in November 2022, when the nation reported 3.7%.
-Even US News and World Report felt it had room to grow, ranking its economic opportunity as no. 27.
+Pennsylvania’s overall job market is a mixed picture.
+In July 2024, it had a 3.4% unemployment rate, compared to the nation’s reported 4.3%.
+US News and World Report felt it had room to grow, ranking its economic opportunity as no. 28.

-Historically, Pennsylvania has been known for its industrial and agricultural outputs.
+Historically, Pennsylvania was known for its industrial and agricultural outputs.
 Coal and steel production, paired with the railroad industry, were key to the state’s growth.
 So has growing commodities like mushrooms.

-Interestingly, Pennsylvania has given itself the nickname “Snack Food Capital of the World,” partly due to its high consumption but also for the 2,300+ companies specializing in food processing based in the state.
+But coal and steel’s influence as waned, even if it is still present.
+Today it’s more diverse as it seeks to stabilize and encourage economic growth.
+Pennsylvania gave itself the nickname “Snack Food Capital of the World,” partly due to its high snack consumption but also because of 2,300+ companies specializing in food processing based in the state.
 Those include the world-famous Hershey’s, Turkey Hill, and Snyder’s of Hanover.

-But there’s more to Pennsylvania than a declining steel industry and food processing.
-Pittsburgh’s affordability is turning it into a hot startup scene, particularly in the tech industry.
-Ten of the country’s largest law firms operate out of Philadelphia.
-There’s a robust government presence thanks to entities like the US Mint and a division of the Federal Reserve Bank.
+Meanwhile, Pittsburgh’s affordability is turning it into a hot startup scene, particularly in the tech industry.
+For example, the “Peregrine” lunar lander was developed by a Pittsburgh company.
+Education, life sciences and research, and financial services dominate in Philadelphia.
+Ten of the country’s largest law firms also operate out of Philadelphia.
+There’s a robust federal government presence thanks to entities like the US Mint and a division of the Federal Reserve Bank.
+Statewide, manufacturing makes up 10% of all jobs.

-To show the diversity of Pennsylvania’s industries, some of the top employers based on the number of employees include:
+To show the diversity of Pennsylvania’s job opportunities, a few of the top employers based on the number of employees include:

 • Giant Food Stores